 WOMBAT can be run independently of, or without a CPU for controller testing or engineering purposes if necessary.
-First disable the controller bootstrap by setting switch B1,(SW3) to ON and the power up mode (SW3) set "OFF".
-(See Table 2-3).
+First disable the controller bootstrap and set the power-up mode to 3.
+(See Table 2-1 and 2-2).
 Connect a 9600 baud terminal to the Front Panel connector and position the controller in the backplane.
 WOMBAT will be invoked automatically on power-up or by pressing reset.
 If no CPU is present then the backplane must be correctly terminated and a bus intialisation signal (BINIT) must be generated.

 To resume normal operation the configuration switches must be reset as required.
-Note that setting the power up mode "OFF" will make the controller completely unavailable to the host CPU.
+Note that setting power up mode to 3 will make the controller completely unavailable to the host CPU.